-The HPR presents several quality measures for adult cases (≥ 18 years of age) in various medical conditions and surgical procedures.
+The HPR presents several quality measures for adult cases (≥ 18 years of age), regardless of payer, in various medical conditions and surgical procedures.

 The measures included in this report are:

 - Case Volume For each hospital, the number of cases (discharges) for each condition/procedure, after exclusions, is reported. - Risk-adjusted Mortality Rating In-hospital mortality was identified in the patient discharge record as a discharge status of "20."
-The rating identifies whether the hospital's observed mortality rate was significantly higher than, significantly lower than, or not significantly different than expected based on patient risk factors.
-This measure is reported for each hospital. - Risk-adjusted Readmission for Any Reason Rating A hospital readmission was defined as an acute care rehospitalization, for any reason, which occurred within 30 days of the discharge date of the original hospitalization.
-The rating identifies whether the hospital's observed readmission rate was significantly higher than, significantly lower than, or not significantly different than expected based on patient risk factors.
-This measure is reported for each hospital. - Average Hospital Charge (adjusted by case-mix at the regional level) Hospital charge was the patient total charge excluding professional fees.
-For each hospital, the average adjusted charge for each condition/ procedure is reported. - Average Medicare Fee-for-Service (FFS) Payment This was calculated using the claim payment amount (paid from the Medicare Part A hospital insurance fund) based on data provided by the Centers for Medicare and Medicaid Services (CMS) for the FFS patient's hospitalization.
-The payment data displayed in this report corresponded to calendar year 2010 hospitalizations as this was the most recent payment data available to PHC4.
-Payments from Medicare Advantage plans (Medicare HMOs) were not included, nor were patient liabilities (e.g., coinsurance and deductible dollar amounts) or any special pass-through payments facilities sometimes receive for unusual capital or other costs.
-The overall statewide average payment (unadjusted) is shown for each condition/procedure and each MS-DRG within a given condition or procedure to account for variations in case-mix.
-Payments are not displayed at the hospital level.
+The rating identifies whether the hospital's observed mortality rate is significantly higher than, significantly lower than, or not significantly different than expected based on patient risk factors.
+This measure is reported for each hospital. - Risk-adjusted Readmission for Any Reason Rating A hospital readmission is defined as an acute care rehospitalization, for any reason, which occurred within 30 days of the discharge date of the original hospitalization.
+The rating identifies whether the hospital's observed readmission rate is significantly higher than, significantly lower than, or not significantly different than expected based on patient risk factors.
+This measure is reported for each hospital. - Average Hospital Charge (adjusted by case-mix at the regional level) Hospital charge is the patient total charge excluding professional fees.
+For each hospital, the average adjusted charge for each condition/procedure is reported. - Average Payment The overall statewide average payment (unadjusted) is shown for three payer categories: Medicare fee-for-service (FFS), Medicaid FFS, and Medicaid managed care organization (MCO).
+The average payment reflects the amount paid for the inpatient hospitalization and is shown for each condition/procedure and each MS-DRG within a given condition or procedure to account for variations in case-mix.
+Payments are displayed at the statewide level only.
+Medicare FFS payments are calculated using the claim payment amount obtained from the Centers for Medicare and Medicaid Services (CMS).
+Payments from Medicare Advantage plans (e.g., Medicare HMOs) are not included.
+Medicaid FFS and MCO payments are based on the claim payment amounts obtained from the Pennsylvania Department of Public Welfare.
+The payment data displayed in this report corresponds to calendar year 2011 hospitalizations as this is the most recent payment data available to PHC4.
+Patient liabilities (e.g., coinsurance and deductible dollar amounts) are not included.

-Measures not suitable for a particular condition/procedure were not analyzed and not reported.
-For example, readmission ratings were not reported for the Colorectal Procedures category to avoid counting readmissions that may have been planned for cancer treatment.
+Measures not suitable for a particular condition/procedure are not analyzed and not reported.
+For example, readmission ratings are not reported for the Colorectal Procedures category to avoid counting readmissions that may have been planned for cancer treatment.